Castletownshend

 Castletownshend is a village about 8 km south-east of Skibbereen, in County Cork, Ireland.
 The village developed around a small 17th-century castle built by Richard Townsend.

 History

 Evidence of ancient settlement in the area includes a number of ringfort, fulacht fiadh, standing stone and bullaun stone sites in the townlands of Castletownsend, Drishane, Gurranes and Farrandau.

 The modern village developed around a fortified country house, originally built by Richard Townsend c.
 1650, which was extended in the 19th century.
 The main street of the town, lined with large homes from the 18th century, runs down a sharply sloped hill leading to Castlehaven Harbour and the castle.

-Drishane House, another large country house which is historically associated with the Somerville family, dates to the c.
+Drishane House, another large country house which is historically associated with the Somerville family, dates to c.
 1790.

 The village's Church of Ireland (Anglican) church, the Church of St Barrahane, was built in 1827 and overlooks the town.
 The local Catholic church, also dedicated to Saint Barrahane, was built c.
 1840 to the northwest of the village.